 What Happens Next?

 After completing your CDL training, you will have to take the CDL test, which certifies you as a truck driver and earns you your license.
 This CDL test usually involves both a written and a driving section.
 Several steps can make this process a success:

-Start preparing for the CTL test as early as possible.
+Start preparing for the CDL test as early as possible.
 Save relevant booklets and notes for future reading and reference.
 Make out time to study daily because keeping your studies fresh in your mind will help in any interview process and in showing technical skills.
 Also, ask CDL school instructors to help you get practice tests, so you are prepared for all the questions coming your way.